memfault/interrupt/_posts/2020-03-23-intro-to-renode.md

 > **Why not QEMU?** - Readers who have experience with emulation will point out
 > that QEMU has existed for a long time, and is capable of emulating Cortex-M
 > targets.
 In our experience, QEMU is focused on emulating systems meant for
-> higher level OSes (e.g. Linux computers) rather than embedded devices.
+> higher-level OSes (e.g. Linux computers) rather than embedded devices.
 To
 > date, it only supports two cortex-M series targets, both made by TI.

 ## Installing Renode

-The Renode projects releases installers for Windows, MacOS, and multiple Linux distributions.
+The Renode project releases installers for Windows, MacOS, and multiple Linux distributions.
 As of this writing, you can find the v1.9 release on [Github](https://github.com/renode/renode/releases/tag/v1.9.0).